A diVision of PET since August 2018, the Caring Community Circle has been around the Findhorn Ecovillage for quite some time.

 Care in Community

-To develop and support physical infrastructure (eg. accommodation &c.) and
+to develop and support physical infrastructure i.e. accommodations and organisational infrastructures i.e. staffing.

 Caring Community Working Group